ahuacate/pfsense-haproxy/README.md

 - [x] You own a registered Domain name

 Tasks to be performed are:
-- [ ] 1.0 Create a Cloudfare Acccount
+- [ ] 1.00 Create a Cloudfare Acccount
-- [ ] 2.0 Configure your domains at Cloudfare
+- [ ] 2.00 Configure your domains at Cloudfare
-- [ ] 3.0 pfSense Dynamic DNS
+- [ ] 3.00 pfSense Dynamic DNS
-- [ ] 4.0 Install ACME on pfSense
+- [ ] 4.00 Install ACME on pfSense
-- [ ] 5.0 Generate ACME Certificates
+- [ ] 5.00 Generate ACME Certificates
-- [ ] 6.0 Install HAProxy
+- [ ] 6.00 Install HAProxy
-- [ ] 7.0 Edit your UniFi network firewall
+- [ ] 7.00 Edit your UniFi network firewall
-- [ ] 8.0 HAProxy Settings
+- [ ] 8.00 HAProxy Settings
-- [ ] 9.0 HAProxy Frontend Settings
+- [ ] 9.00 HAProxy Backend Settings
-- [ ] 10.0 HAProxy Backend Settings
+- [ ] 10.00 HAProxy Backend Settings
-- [ ] 11.0 Fix for pfSense Dynamic DNS
+- [ ] 11.00 Fix for pfSense Dynamic DNS
+- [ ] 00.00 Patches & Fixes

 ## 1.00 Create a Cloudfare Acccount
 I recommend you redirect your domain DNS Names Servers to Cloudfare.
 Not only are Cloudfare DNS servers fast, they also have an API Key for configuring your DNS records automatically and provide a **free Dynamic DNS service**.
 If you want to use Cloudfare DNS name servers you can create a free account at Cloudfare.